 Pro tip: Take your follower demographics into consideration when tracking your clicks.

 The people who actually follow your brand on LinkedIn are your super fans.
 Metrics-wise, I like to think of them as the people equivalent of clicks.

 After you’ve evaluated your clicks on a particular campaign or piece of content, it’s worth reaching out to these folks and asking them why they clicked and what they’d be interested in seeing in future updates.

 Want to give LinkedIn Reporting a try?
-Request a demo or a free trial of Simply Measured by clicking the link below.
+Request a demo of Simply Measured by clicking the link below.